FemboyKZ/server-tools/README.md

 A collection of tools to help with running the FKZ CS2KZ servers.

+These tools are WIP and wiki for them is missing/incomplete!!!

 ## Autoupdate CS2KZ

 Shell script to check for new commits to [CS2KZ](https://github.com/KZGlobalTeam/cs2kz-metamod), then merge those changes to local branch, build, and copy to gameserver folders.